-In Figure 2+, Question G was related to the actual activities respondents (recreational and commercial) engaged in.
+- Figure 1, Question G was related to the actual activities respondents engaged in.
 Participants were also given the opportunity to add activities that were potentially not listed in the questionnaire.
-The only two activities that stood out as not being listed, and thus recommended by a few respondents, were waterskiing and photography.
+The only two activities that stood out as not being listed, and thus recommended by a few respondents, were water-skiing and photography.
 In New Zealand most respondents use the ocean for fishing activities (31%) while in South Africa most respondents were surfers (~21%).
 The other significant New Zealand activities were surfing (~14%), mariners (~11%) and paddle craft users (~9%).
-The other prominent South African activities were Search and Rescue operations (~18%) and scientific studies (~18%).
+The other prominent South African - activities were Search and Rescue operations (~18%) and scientific studies (~18%).
 The questionnaire also asked how many years' experience each respondent had in ocean related activities (these are activities and not the use of forecasting platforms indicated in Figure 1, Question E).
 For the New Zealand users, 81% indicated more than 10-years' experience while South Africa revealed ~60% with more than 10 years' experience, ~18% with 10 years' experience and ~12% with 5-years' experience.
 For both countries very few respondents had less than 3-years' experience in ocean related activities.
-In Figure 2 the participant distribution in both New Zealand and South Africa is provided.

-In Figure 3 the participant distribution in both South Africa and New Zealand is given.
 As a final note on the geographical context, ~50% of New Zealand respondents were from the Auckland district, ~16% from the Waikato, ~11% from Wellington and ~10% from Northland.
-Representation was also received from the other districts (both on the North and South Island).
+Fair representation was also received from the other districts (both on the North and South Island).
 In South Africa most respondents were from the Western Cape province.
-More specifically, ~49% from Table Bay and the Atlantic Seaboard, ~15% from Kommetjie- Cape Point and ~9% from Simons Town in False Bay (also the location of the South African Navy headquarters).
+More specifically, ~49% from Table Bay and the Atlantic Seaboard, ~15% from Kommetjie- Cape Point and ~9% from

+290 Simons Town in False Bay (also the location of the South African Navy headquarters).
 Very few to no participation was received from the eastern provinces of South Africa.